RhizomeDB/dbsp-notes/README.md

 ## 2.9.2 Consolidate Operator

 Merges all deltas in the input trace into a [ZSet].
 The resulting ZSet has no timestamps associated with any element, and sums the weights for each key-value pair.
 Elements with weight equal to zero are discarded.

-(TODO: revisit the timestamp point; it may be sufficient to map each element to the largest timestamp used to compute it, while still guaranteeing termination)

 This operator is intended to combine deltas from across multiple timestamps into a single ZSet, and is used to export the results of a recursive subcircuit to the parent for further processing.